Tristafua/Tristafua.github.io/_pages/about.md

 I'm currently exploring PhD opportunities, so if you're interested in me, feel free to [email me](mailto:fyjjade5525@gmail.com).

 ## 🔥 News {#news}
-- 2025.10: 🎉 Congratulations to myself on receiving the Second Prize Scholarship.
-- 2025.09: 🎉 Congratulations to myself on finishing an article!
-Hope it gets accepted soon.
-- 2025.08: 🎉 Congratulations to myself on passing the IELTS exam.
+- 2026.06: 🎉 Congratulations!
+A paper I contributed to was accepted by Cancer Research.
+- 2026.05: 🎉 Congratulations！I successfully passed my Master's thesis defense.
+- 2026.05: 🎉 Congratulations!
+A paper I contributed to was accepted by Science Advances.
+- 2025.12: 🎉 Congratulations!
+A paper I contributed to was accepted by iScience.

 ## 🧑‍🎓 Education {#education}
 - 2023.09 - Present, Peking Union Medical College / Chinese Academy of Medical Sciences <br>